-CAMBRIDGE (WHDH) - Harvard University has canceled the remainder of the men’s soccer season after reviewing their “scouting report” of the women’s soccer team.
+CAMBRIDGE, MASS.
+(WHDH) - Harvard University has canceled the remainder of the men’s soccer season after reviewing their “scouting report” of the women’s soccer team.

 Athletics Director Bob Scalise said the university’s Office of the General Counsel reviewed the behavior, where the team conducted a “scouting report” of freshman women soccer players back in 2012.
 In the report, the players allegedly rated all the women’s soccer players by looks and made lewd comments about them.